Reach Out: Ways To Help A Loved One At Risk Of Suicide

 If you know someone struggling with despair, depression or thoughts of suicide, you may be wondering how to help.

-Most Americans say they understand that suicide is preventable and they would act to help someone they know who is at risk, according to a national survey conducted by the American Foundation for Suicide Prevention and the National Action Alliance for Suicide Prevention in 2018.
+Most Americans say that they understand that suicide is preventable and that they would act to help someone they know who is at risk, according to a national survey conducted by the American Foundation for Suicide Prevention and the National Action Alliance for Suicide Prevention in 2018.

 Yet many of us are afraid to do the wrong thing.
-In fact, you don't have to be a trained professional to help, says Doreen Marshall, a psychologist and the director of programs at the AFSP.
+In fact, you don't have to be a trained professional to help, says Doreen Marshall, a psychologist and vice president of programs at the AFSP.

 "Everyone has a role to play in suicide prevention," she says.
 But "most people hold back.
 We often say, 'Trust your gut.
 If you're worried about someone, take that step.' "